Anna Radziwiłł (died 1522)

 Anna Radziwiłłówna (Ona Radvilaitė) (1475 or 1476 – 15 March 1522) was a Lithuanian noble woman and Duchess of Masovia.

 She was the daughter of Mikołaj Radziwiłł and his first wife, Zofia Moniwidówna.
-She was born in 1475 or 1476.
+She was born in 1475 or 1476. and was a member of the House of Radziwill, a Polish-Lithuanian noble family.

-Anna was married to Konrad III Rudy of the Masovian Piast Dynasty between 29 September 1496 and 2 April 1497.
+Anna was married to Konrad III Rudy of the Masovian Piast dynasty between 29 September 1496 and 2 April 1497.

 She died on the night of 14/15 March 1522.
 She was buried in the cloister of Bernardin's in Warsaw.

 She is one of the characters on the famous painting by Jan Matejko, Prussian Homage.

+She was the great-grandmother of Elizabeth Báthory.